justinrgarrard/world-of-naevis.net/docs/welcome/for_veterans.md

 > * Your party loves tactical gameplay, but is tired of combat encounters that take two sessions to run.
 >
-> * Half of your party are emulating *Lord of the Rings*, while the other are emulating *Final Fantasy*.
+> * Half of your party are emulating *Lord of the Rings*, while the others are emulating *Final Fantasy*.
 >
 > * There is a divide in your party between those who use optimized builds and those who don't.